 The Sales Rep makes sales calls either in person or over the phone, but they must stay connected to their accounts.
-He or she is responsible talking to dealers in order to discover any problems with instruments that were sold under warranty.
+He or she is responsible for talking to dealers in order to discover any problems with instruments that were sold under warranty.
 Also, during these conversations, the Sales Rep might review new instruments, products, trends, and more.
 Basically, by the time the Sales Rep leaves the account, he or she should have developed a large sales order.

 Other than selling, the Sales Rep must perform account maintenance which includes checking in with accounts, sending letters and brochures, keeping up with new technology, and maintaining good, clean records.
-This is a very important step that cannot be overlooked, as a lost order or forgetting to call back a potential buyer will lead to a lost sale and probably a lost job.
+This is a very important step that cannot be overlooked, as a lost order or forgetting to call back a potential buyer will lead to a lost sale and possibly a lost job.

 The Instrument Sales Representative usually works under the Sales Manager of the organization, and hours for this type of position vary.

 Instrument Sales Representatives can be paid in a number of ways, either through salary, commission, or a combination of both.
 They will probably also have the opportunity to earn bonuses and fringe benefits.
 All things considered, earnings can range from $19,000 to $75,000 plus per year, and if someone works on commission, their opportunities to earn are virtually endless.

 There seems to always be a need for aggressive, talented Sales Reps, so prospects for this position are good.
 Those with a background in music and those who have the ability to play an instrument definitely have the knowledge to thrive, and an advantage over other candidates.
 To succeed, a Sales Rep must not mind traveling as it is a major part of their job.